Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Discussion

 The left hand side is zero since the mean value of $z$ is zero.
 Therefore,

 and $\hat G_k$ must take both signs.
-As for the crossing location, the leading term approximation of \eref{Ggeneric-biased} or \eref{Gcorr-equations} is a small constant (proportional to $M_0[G]$ or $S_0[G]$).
+As for the crossing location, the leading term approximation of the analytical models or \eref{GAGc} is a small constant (proportional to $M_0[G]$ or $S_0[G]$).
 If ACF decays quickly, the first zero crossing occurs when the true ACF is equal to this constant.
 And this is also when $S_0[G]$ and $S_1[G]$ can be assumed to give good approximations to the corresponding integrals.

-For biased model fitting, the heuristic zero-crossing rule is further supported by the following: \begin{itemize} \item The rule is simple and easy to implement both manually and in code. \item Fitting only data of the apex at origin is an ill-conditioned problem.
+For biased model fitting, the heuristic zero-crossing rule is further supported by the following: \begin{itemize} \item The rule is simple and easy to implement both manually and in code. \item Fitting only data of the ACF apex at origin is an ill-conditioned problem.
 The optimal bias--variance trade-off invariably includes the side slopes in the fit.
-Shortening the interval too much cannot be beneficial. \item Although fitting beyond the zero crossing may be beneficial, often the ACF is not converged in this region and telling where useful data end is difficult. \item Numerical simulations support the zero crossing as a good choice (\sref{sec:pyramids}). \end{itemize}
+Shortening the interval too much cannot be beneficial. \item Although fitting beyond the zero crossing may be beneficial, often the ACF is not converged in this region and telling where useful data end is difficult. \item Numerical simulations support the zero crossing as a good choice (\sref{sec:pyramids}). \end{itemize} Choosing the cut-off based on zero crossing for each data contributes to the increased variance of bias-corrected results.
+When multiple ACF curves are evaluated it may be preferable to choose a single cut-off based on all the data and use it for all curves.